dataiku/dss-plugin-timeseries-forecast-legacy/README.md

 * **Kubernetes** and external filesystem support for model storage
 * Keep external regressors in the output dataset of the "Forecast" recipe
 * Add option for filling with previous value in the "Clean" recipe
-* Solves bug in the "Clean recipe" when too many gaps in the time series
+* Minor bug fixes and UX enhancements

 **Version 0.3.1 "beta 3.1" (2019-10)**